Vattenfall writes down $4.6 billion in ailing energy market

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.

-STOCKHOLM/PARIS Vattenfall VATN.UL, one of Europe's biggest energy firms, wrote down the value of its business by 30 billion Swedish crowns ($4.6 billion), saying there was no recovery in sight for the region's ailing electricity markets.
+STOCKHOLM/PARIS Vattenfall VATN.UL, one of Europe's biggest energy companies, has written down the value of its business by 30 billion crowns, seeing no prospect of a recovery in the region's ailing electricity markets.

-The Swedish state-owned group, which operates across the Nordic region, Germany and the Netherlands, also said on Tuesday it would split into two divisions - one for the Nordics and the other central Europe.
+The Swedish state-owned group, which has operations across the Nordic region, Germany and the Netherlands, also said on Tuesday that it plans to split into two divisions - a move that could bring in outside investors.

-That could allow the government, trailing in opinion polls ahead of national elections next year, to eventually bring outside investors into the European division where Vattenfall is in deepest trouble.

-Vattenfall and other utilities like Germany's E.ON EONG.DE and RWE (RWEG.DE) and Finnish state-controlled Fortum FUM1V.HE are grappling with a combination of fragile European economies and pressure from regulators, which has cut demand for electricity.
+Vattenfall, along with peers such as Germany's E.ON EONG.DE and RWE (RWEG.DE), and Finnish state-controlled utility Fortum FUM1V.HE, are suffering from a combination of weak economies and pressure from regulators.

-Vattenfall, Germany's third-biggest power group by output, is the first major utility to cite market conditions as the reason for a substantial asset writedown.
+Vattenfall, Germany's third-biggest power generator by output, is the first major utility to cite the European energy market's problems as the reason for a substantial asset writedown.

-Weakened by huge debts built up during a decade of takeovers sparked by liberalisation of European energy markets in the 1990s, utilities were ill-prepared for the euro zone crisis.
+Weakened by huge debts built up during a decade of consolidation sparked by the liberalisation of European energy markets in the 1990s, utilities were ill-prepared for the euro zone crisis, which led to falling demand for electricity.

-The European Union's energy-efficiency drive has further reduced power consumption as homes and offices become better insulated and heaters and other appliances more efficient.
+The European Union's energy-efficiency drive has further reduced power consumption as homes become better insulated and heaters and other appliances more efficient.

-"Like other European energy producers, Vattenfall is affected by the increasingly gloomy market prospects," Chief Executive Oystein Loseth said in a statement.
+"Like other European energy producers, Vattenfall is affected by the increasingly gloomy market prospects," Chairman Lars Nordstrom and Chief Executive Oystein Loseth said in a statement.

 "The company now makes the assessment that the market will not recover in the foreseeable future."